 (4)(A) Any party which contends that the showing of interest was obtained by fraud, coercion, or employer assistance, or that the signatures on the authorization cards were not genuine, shall submit evidence in the form of declarations under penalty of perjury supporting such contention to the regional director within 72 hours of the filing of the petition.
 The regional director shall refuse to consider any evidence not timely submitted, absent a showing of good cause for late submission.
-When evidence submitted to the regional director gives him or her establishes reasonable cause to believe that the showing of interest may have been tainted by such misconduct, he or she the regional director determines that the showing of interest is inadequate because of such misconduct, he or she or sh petition or assisted in the showing of interest necessary for holding an election.
+When evidence submitted to the regional director gives him or her establishes reasonable cause to believe that the showing of interest may have been tainted by such misconduct, he or shethe regional director shall conduct an administrative investigation.
+If, as a result of such investigation, the regional director determines that the showing of interest is inadequate because of such misconduct, he or shethe regional director determines that the showing of interest is inadequate because of such misconduct, he or shethe regional director shall dismiss the petition.
+Nothing in this subsection subdivision shall diminish the applicability of Labor Code Section 1151.6 to instances of forgery of authorization cards.

+(B) The regional director may dismiss a petition pursuant to this subdivision when there is pending an unfair labor practice complaint against the employer named in the petition alleging the employer or the employer's representatives directly or indirectly initiated or instigated the petition or assisted in the showing of interest necessary for holding an election.
 If there is pending an investigation of an unfair labor practice charge for which no complaint has issued alleging the employer or the employer's representatives directly or indirectly initiated or instigated the petition or assisted in the showing of interest necessary for holding an election, the regional director may order any ballots cast in an ensuing election be impounded in accordance with section 20360(c).

-(B) The regional director may dismiss a petition pursuant to this subdivision when there is pending an unfair labor practice complaint against the employer named in the petition alleging the employer or the employer's representatives directly or indirectly initiated or instigated the